-The MT/CLS program requires successful completion of 140 semester hours of course work and clinical training for graduation.
-This program can be completed in 10 semesters over a four-calendar-year period which includes summer semesters of the junior and senior years.
-Please note that the sequence of pre-professional science courses requires careful planning.
-Students are urged to consult a MT/CLS advisor each semester during the pre-professional phase.
+The CT/CLS Program requires the successful completion of 123 semester hours of course work and clinical training for graduation.
+This program can be completed in 9 semesters, which includes the summer semester of the senior year.
+Please note that the sequence of pre-professional phase science courses requires careful planning.
+Students are urged to consult a CT/CLS advisor each semester during the pre-professional phase.